julianearning/Boids/README.md

 Also necessary:

 - Push fishes away from the border of the screen, otherwise they disappear

+This is a problem, because it kind of forces the fishes to congregate around the borders.

 Together with many other fishes this causes natural-looking patterns.
 I added some constraints to make the movements look more natural: